-The Ngilima Primary School was closed for about five years and only reopened in early 2018 due to the occupation of the Lord’s Resistance Army (LRA) in the area.
+The Ngilima Primary School was closed for about five years and was reopened in early 2018 due to the occupation of the Lord’s Resistance Army (LRA) in the area.

-Help our children achieve a comfortable learning environment for improved educational outcomes at Ngilima primary school.
-Please enter your contribution below.
-For Australian residents your donation $2 and over is tax deductable.
+Please donate to our project and help our children have a comfortable learning environment for improved educational outcomes at Ngilima primary school by entering your contribution below.
+For Australian residents your donation of $2 and over is tax deductable.
 This is what your contribution will give towards building the Ngilima primary school in durable materials.
 All amounts are in AUD.

 Education teaches us to write, read, think, and achieve.
 3.5 million school age children do not attend school in DRCongo.
 2.75 million of those children live in rural areas.
 And 41% of Congolese girls aged 5 -17 years old are working and only 36% of girls are enrolled in High School.

 RainShine Australia’s mission is to improve access to primary and secondary school education for children living in rural areas of Democratic Republic of Congo.
 The majority of Non-Government Organisations operating in DRCongo currently are doing their work in the larger towns and villages, so there is a need for organisations like RainShine to operate and implement projects in remote areas to improve opportunities for education, health and to build future resource security in communities.

 Unfortunately in both the Epi and Mamili villages there is no high school.
 Children can travel to Amadi, which is 70 kms away to attend high school classes.
 And there is also a high school located approximately 400 kms away from Epi in Isiro.
 However the majority of families in Epi and Mamili are not be able to afford to send their children to these schools.
 One of RainShine’s long-term projects is to build a high school that can be attended by both Epi and Mamili children.